 At The Garden

 A permaculture sheet-mulching method was decided upon in order to build up the soil, and bring to make the barren, tsunami-flooded earth more fertile.
 Cow manure, a thin layer of lime (oyster shell), elephant manure, veggie scraps, composted coconut husk soil, dry leaves and rice straw formed the foundation.
 Large groups went daily to collect the materials, including canoe trips down the backwaters to the coconut soil “mountain” formed during the past 20 years by the local villagers.
-Vedic astrologer a Brahmachari gave his advice as to the design of the garden in accordance with Vastu Shastra [an scripture dealing with cosmic energies in relation to designs for planting, well-digging, building, etc.].
+Vedic astrologer a Brahmachari gave his advice as to the design of the garden in accordance with Vastu Shastra [a scripture dealing with cosmic energies in relation to designs for planting, well-digging, building, etc.].
 He also pointed out the most auspicious day and specific hour when the moon was in the perfect alignment with other planets for the planting of the garden to begin.
 On that day, a traditional puja was held.
 A seed-planting ceremony took place after that, and many people from various cultures and all parts of the world planted tulasi seeds while chanting the mantra for world peace: Om lokah samastah sukhino bhavantu.

-It wasn’t long before the tulasi seeds that were planted that day sprouted and grew, providing not only enough plants for the entire garden, but at least 1,500 more.
+It wasn’t long before the tulasi seeds that were planted that day sprouted and grew, providing not only enough plants for the entire garden but at least 1,500 more.

 The garden has now grown and flourished.
 Tulasi plants grow incredibly fast, and the many unique varieties create a sea of colour—purple-hued and all shades of light and dark green.
 Sweet basil, roses and jasmine (ideal flowers for companion planting) are planted between the tulasi.
-Tomatoes, Indian spinach (cheera), chilies and watermelon are planted at the base of some of the coconut trees, heart-shaped flowerbeds and a lotus pond are in the corners of the garden, and a “medicine wheel” of international medicinal plants has been designed near the central tulasi spiral.
+Tomatoes, Indian spinach (cheera), chillies and watermelon are planted at the base of some of the coconut trees, heart-shaped flowerbeds and a lotus pond are in the corners of the garden, and a “medicine wheel” of international medicinal plants has been designed near the central tulasi spiral.
 Composting, drainage strategies and rainwater-harvesting plans are all underway.

 Each week, the flowers and the topmost leaves of the tulasi are gathered in the early morning while mantras are chanted.
 This gives enough tulasi to make nine to 12 large beautiful malas (garlands), which are lovingly woven by hand and offered to Amma during Her darshan.